trifork/TIM-iOS/README.md

 `TIM` depends on `AppAuth` and `TIMEncryptedStorage` and wraps their use for common use cases (see sections above), such that registering, login and encrypted storage is easy to manage.

 #### Storage
-The `TIM.storage: TIMDataStorage` handles all storage operations in terms of encrypted and raw data to the keychain.
+The `TIM.storage: TIMDataStorage` handles all storage operations in terms of encrypted and raw data to a secure storage (default is the iOS Keychain).

 This heavily depends on the `TIMEncryptedStorage` package, which communicates with the TIM KeyService, to handle encryption based on a user selected password and biometric access if enabled.